-The FSPRMs are the capacity margins above a Participant's monthly P50 Peak Load requried to meet the reliability metric of no more than a single event-day of loss of load in ten years during the Binding Seasons.
+The FSPRMs are the capacity margins above a Participant's monthly P50 Peak Load Forecast required to meet the reliability metric of no more than a single event-day of loss of load in ten years across a Binding Season.
 The LOLE Study will simulate the aggregated stack of Qualifying Resources provided to the Program Operator by Participants in the Advance Assessment data collection, using the methodologies described below.
 In summary, the LOLE Study will model:

-- the qualifying capacity of thermal resources based on Net Generating Capability (interchangeable with ICAP for thermal resources) taking into account equivalent forced outage rate-demand (EFORd); note that forced outage factor is different than the equivalent forced outage factor during capacity critical hours (EFOF) used to determine thermal resource QCC to meet the FS Capacity Requirement in the FS Submittal (see Section 6.1) - QCC values for Storage Hydro (see Section 6.2) - Participants' wind Qualified Resources as a single wind resource per LRZ using historical and synthesized resource performance profiles (see Section 6.3) - Participant's solar Qualified Resources as a single solar resource per LRZ based on solar profiles developed from weather data (see Section 6.4)
+the qualifying capacity of thermal resources based on Net Generating Capability (interchangeable with ICAP for thermal resources) taking into account equivalent forced outage rate-demand (EFORd) (see Section 6.1); note that EFORd is different than the equivalent forced outage factor during Capacity Critical Hours (EFOFcch) used to determine thermal resource QCC(see Table 1).

-- Energy Storage Resources (ESRs) as dischargeable only when there is a lack of other Qualified Resources available to serve load (see Section 6.5) - Participants' Run-of-River (ROR) Qualified Resources as a single ROR resource per LRZ, using historical and synthesized resource performance profiles (see Section 6.6) - Demand Response (DR) with properties provided by Participants (see Section 6.7) - Dispatchable and controllable behind-the-meter Qualified Resources as equivalent sized resources (see Section 6.8) - Capacity transactions resulting in either a net import or net export from the WRAP Region as hourly generators in applicable LRZ (see Section 6.9) - Contingency Reserves so as to maintain the required amounts (see Section 6.10).
+- QCC values for Storage Hydro (see Section 6.2) - Participants' wind Qualified Resources as a single wind resource per LRZ using historical and synthesized resource performance profiles (see Section 6.3) - Participants' solar Qualified Resources as a single solar resource per LRZ based on solar profiles developed from weather data (see Section 6.4) - Energy Storage Resources (ESRs) as dischargeable only when there is a lack of other Qualified Resources available to serve load (see Section 6.5) - Participants' Run-of-River (ROR) Qualified Resources as a single ROR resource per LRZ, using historical and synthesized resource performance profiles (see Section 6.6) - Demand Response (DR) with properties provided by Participants (see Section 6.7) - Dispatchable and controllable behind-the-meter Qualified Resources as equivalent sized resources (see Section 6.8) - Capacity transactions resulting in either a net import or net export from the WRAP Region as hourly generators in applicable LRZ (see Section 6.9) - Contingency Reserves so as to maintain the required amounts (see Section 6.10).

-The total amount of monthly qualifying capacity needed to meet the reliability metric will be simulated as a resource stack in the LOLE Study using probabilistic analysis, taking into account uncertainties in generation (as well as load - see Section 5).
-The monthly Qualifying Resource simulated capacities (in MWs) needed to meet the reliability metric each month will then converted to unforced capacity (UCAP) values (see Section 9) to calculate the FSPRMs (as a percentage).
+The total amount of monthly qualifying capacity needed to meet the reliability metric will be simulated as a resource stack in the LOLE Study using probabilistic analysis, taking into account variations in generation (as well as load - see Section 5).
+The monthly Qualifying Resource simulated capacities (in MWs) needed to meet the reliability metric each month will then be converted to unforced capacity (UCAP) values (see Section 8) to calculate the FSPRMs (as a percentage).